ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 You can choose to specify a ring-tone for your notifications.
 To specify a ring-tone, complete the following steps:

 1. Create a folder named `raw` in the `res` directory of your android application and add the ring-tone files to that folder.
-2. Specify the ring-tone file name when you send notification from Bluemix Push  Notifications dashboard.
+2. Specify the ring-tone file name when you send notification from IBM Cloud Push  Notifications dashboard.

 ### Holding notifications